-Prefabricated elements include: Slabs between floors and roof slabs, walls between flats, outer or inner walls, lift shafts, stairs, facade elements and balconies.
+- Prefabricated elements include: Slabs between floors and roof slabs, walls between flats, outer or inner walls, lift shafts, stairs, facade elements and balconies. - FI/NO/SE: Product specific EPD from the concrete manufacturer showing that the relevant concrete products meet the requirement of the national concrete classification system for greenhouse gas emissions for the required strength class.
+Alternatively, a calculation showing that the same or better GWP is achieved using other than the specified level/class of concrete. - DK/IS: Product specific EPD from the concrete manufacturer and confirmation that the specific data is used in the climate calculation in O6. - IS: Overview of the concrete construction part types that fulfill <70% of cement clinker and a calculation showing that the construction parts constitute at least 50% of the need in the building. - IS: Product data sheet, eBVD or EPD stating the cement clinker content for the cement/concrete construction parts.

-- FI/NO/SE: Product specific EPD from the concrete manufacturer showing that the relevant concrete products meet the requirement of the national concrete classification system for greenhouse gas emissions for the required strength class. - DK/IS: Product specific EPD from the concrete manufacturer and confirmation that the specific data is used in the climate calculation in O6. - IS: Overview of the concrete construction part types that fulfill <70% of cement clinker and a calculation showing that the construction parts constitute at least 50% of the need in the building. - IS: Product data sheet, eBVD or EPD stating the cement clinker content for the cement/concrete construction parts. - All countries: Total amount of delivered ready-mixed concrete and prefabricated elements and amount of delivered concrete that fulfils the required concrete class.
+All countries: Total amount of delivered ready-mixed concrete and prefabricated elements and amount of delivered concrete that fulfils the required concrete class.